ibm-cloud-architecture/vaccine-order-mgr/README.md

  docker build -t ibmcase/db2cdc .
  ```

-In the logs you should see the execution of the [cdcsetup.sh](https://github.com/ibm-cloud-architecture/vaccine-order-mgr/blob/master/environment/db2image/cdcsetup.sh) script which maps to the steps described in [this debezium note](https://debezium.io/documentation/reference/connectors/db2.html#setting-up-db2)
+In the logs you should see the execution of the [cdcsetup.sh](https://github.com/ibm-cloud-architecture/vaccine-order-mgr/blob/master/environment/db2image/cdcsetup.sh) script which maps to the steps described in [this Debezium note](https://debezium.io/documentation/reference/connectors/db2.html#setting-up-db2)

 To run locally we have defined a [docker-compose file](https://github.com/ibm-cloud-architecture/vaccine-order-mgr/blob/master/environment/docker-compose.yaml) with one Kafka broker, one zookeeper, one DB2 container for the persistence, one Kafka Connect with the Debezium code and DB2 Jdbc driver and one vaccine-order-service.